This post may contain affiliate links

 - After shaping, leave them for 4-5 hours at room temperature.
 Then, put the croissants in the fridge overnight.

 - Mix 2 tbsp soy milk with 1 tbsp of liquid sweetener of choice to make an egg wash.

 - Preheat the oven to 190 degrees Celsius.

 - Take the croissants from the fridge and brush them with the egg wash on the top (Tip: Brushing the dough with cold water before each fold will create steam when the croissant bakes; this will help the layers to be higher and will give the croissant flakier texture).
 Bake them for 20-25 minutes until they become golden brown.
 (Tip: we can also cut them into rectangles instead and roll some chocolates in them.
-In this way we can make Pain au chocolator chocolate bread)
+In this way we can make Pain au chocolate chocolate bread)

 - The Vegan Sourdough Croissants are ready.
 Enjoy!

 Homemade croissants stay fresh for two days.
-To keep croissants fresh for a longer period, seal them in zip lock bags and freeze them.
+To keep croissants fresh for a longer period, seal them in zip-lock bags and freeze them.
 To use the frozen croissant, reheat them for about 5-10 minutes in the oven.
 While making croissants, the temperature of the kitchen can disturb the process of making croissants.
 The high temperature of the room can result in the melting of butter and can also affect the dough.
-Therefore, summers may not be a good time for making croissants.
+Therefore, summer may not be a good time for making croissants.
 But, if the temperature is maintained, we can make croissants in the summer too.

 There are multiple ways to serve these vegan sourdough croissants.
-First, you can serve it alongside coffee or any other beverages.
+First, you can serve it alongside coffee or any other beverage.
 Next, you can have them with your favorite jam.
 Another option is to add some spices and herbs to the dough during the process and then serve them as a side dish with any meal.